Differences between 304 and 316 stainless steel railings in Singapore

 316-grade stainless steel railings can withstand chemicals

 On the other hand, the 316-grade stainless steel has 16% chromium, 10% nickel and 2% molybdenum.
 With the presence of molybdenum, this material possesses the capability to resistant chemicals.
-Eventually, it is suitable for applications where the stainless steel railings services in Singapore will be exposed to several types of chemical corrodents including brine solutions, sea water, etc. The 316-grade stainless steel railings are more durable and relatively much easier to clean, fabricate, weld and design than the 304-grade stainless steel railings.
+Eventually, it is suitable for applications where the stainless steel fabrication services in Singapore will be exposed to several types of chemical corrodents including brine solutions, sea water, etc. The 316-grade stainless steel railings are more durable and relatively much easier to clean, fabricate, weld and design than the 304-grade stainless steel railings.

 Moreover, this material is more resistant to solutions containing bromides, chlorides, sulfuric acid, fatty acids, and iodides even at high temperature.
 Usually, the types of stainless steels that contain molybdenum will be used in the manufacturing of specific pharmaceuticals to prevent excessive metallic contamination.